HEERA ALAYA

 Yes.

 No, I did not study in college.
-This part of town [Oltrano, Florence] was and is the central part of Italy and Europe for antique restoration.
+This part of town [Oltrano, Florence] was, and remains, the centre of Italy and Europe for antique restoration.
 I started working in other workshops.

 As an apprentice?

 Yes.
-I was lucky because I could always sketch, so my apprentice time was rapid.
+I was lucky because I could always sketch, which allowed me to progress through my apprenticeship quickly.

 Yes.
-It has been 28 years since I started painting bikes, umbrellas and trees.
+It has been 28 years since I embarked on my journey of painting bikes, umbrellas, and trees.

 What is your fascination with umbrellas, bikes and trees?

-I was thinking of what to paint, and the idea of a bike and umbrella flowed naturally.
-I painted the first one [a bike and umbrella], which sold within half an hour of completion.
-Since then, I have never stopped painting umbrellas.
+As I contemplated what to paint, the idea of a bike and an umbrella came naturally.
+I painted my first piece [a bike and umbrella], which sold within half an hour of completion.
+Since that moment, I have never stopped painting umbrellas.

 How reassuring to have your first creation sell out in a matter of minutes.

 Your umbrellas are red.
-How do you decide on the right shade of red?
+How do you choose the perfect shade of red?

 Selecting the right shade is instinctive.
 And I improvise to get the desired effect.

-What does the creating process do for you?
+What does the creation process do for you?

-I cannot get enough of your weathered honeycomb terracotta tiles and the lighting, which elevates your carmine and amber walls as it does the artefacts.
-How did you arrive at your bottega’s décor?
+I am captivated by your weathered honeycomb terracotta tiles and by the lighting that enhances the warmth of your carmine and amber walls and the artefacts.
+How did you determine the decor for your bottega?

 My wife, Alessandra, and I do what we like and what pleases us.

-What is Alessandra’s role in managing the bottega?
+What role does Alessandra play in managing the bottega?

 When she was young, Alessandra was a dancer and choreographer.
-Then, she became a restorer, buying, restoring, and selling.
+Then, she became a restorer, Alessandra’s journey began as a dancer and choreographer in her youth, eventually transitioning to the role of a restorer, where she engaged in buying, restoring, and selling.

-How did your path to follow your passion unfurl?
+How did your path to pursuing your passion unfold?

 My parents and relatives let me be free to study and work, which I started at fourteen.

-Do you have interests outside of curating and painting?
+Do you have any interests outside of curating and painting?

-You and Alessandra are fortunate to have found each other—you have shared interests.
+You and Alessandra are fortunate to have found each other, sharing common interests.

 Yes, we are lucky.